browsefile/backend/README.md

+ℹ INFO: Nov 25 2018,  after tries to use nextcloud as a home cloud, it was not possible to use it due to performance issues.
+So I've decided to adopt filebrowser project to my needs.
+Here it is list of things I've done:
+-added thumbnail generation, it requires libvips, imagemagick and ffmpeg as system dependencies -added thumbnails user path at settings, and by default it must be set with "-v" short command.
+This path, should be <b>out</b> of the user's file scope path, otherwise it will recursively generate previews for self!
+-added better file type detection at the backend -integrated photoswipe as image slider and aplayer as audio player, and left default slider for videos and other file types.
+-added possibility to play music folder recursively by selecting required folders, and press music icon at the top.
+Mentioned button will play current folder without recursion.
+APlayer hidden by default
+-deleted staticgen

+planned to do:
+-make docker image with required dependencies
+-make ARM docker images
+-rewrite frontend to Angular material, or find somebody that would agree to support vue

 ℹ INFO: **This project is not under active development ATM.
 A small group of developers keeps the project alive, but due to lack of time, we can't continue adding new features or doing deep changes.
 Please read [#532](https://github.com/filebrowser/filebrowser/issues/532) for more info!**

 ℹ INFO: in Q2 2018, this project was renamed from `filemanager` to `filebrowser`, and the main repo was moved from [hacdias/filemanager](https://github.com/hacdias/filemanager) to [filebrowser/filebrowser](https://github.com/filebrowser/filebrowser).
 At the same time, the official docker image was changed to [`filebrowser/filebrowser`](https://hub.docker.com/r/filebrowser/filebrowser/).
 Users are encouraged to check their sources and update them accordingly.